JuliaCon/www.juliacon.org/2026/cfp.md

 You can find a list of minis [here](https://pretalx.com/juliacon-2026/featured/)

 ## Proposal Types
-This year, we will have 6 differentsession types under which you can submit proposals.
+This year, we will have 6 different session types under which you can submit proposals.
 See below for further details.
 Submitters of **long talks and short talks** can submit to a specific **minisymposium** if they wish.
 This can be done by choosing the appropriate minisymposium as track when submitting the talk.

 ### Talks
 These sessions are primarily dedicated to sharing your technical work with the Julia community, whether it is related to software development, research, or applications from a specific field.